-The Tax Cuts and Jobs Act of 2017 (TCJA) includes provisions that constrain the ability to claim itemized tax deductions on Schedule A of the Federal tax return.
-First, it nearly doubled the standard deduction, which in 2023 for seniors (age 66 and older) is \$30,700 for couples and \$15,700 for singles.
+The Tax Cuts and Jobs Act of 2017 (TCJA) includes provisions that limit the ability to claim itemized tax deductions on Schedule A of the Federal tax return.
+First, it nearly doubled the standard deduction, which in 2024 is \$30,750 for seniors filing jointly (age 66 and older), and \$15,700 for seniors filing individually.
 That increases the threshold for itemizing, as you deduct the higher of either the Standard or Itemized Deductions.
 Second, it eliminated Miscellaneous Deductions and put a cap of \$10,000 on the State and Local Taxes (SALT) deduction.
 It left intact charitable donations, mortgage interest, and medical expenses above 7.5 percent of adjusted gross income (AGI).
 For those who have already paid off their home mortgages and do not have high out-of-pocket medical expenses, deducting charitable donations can be a challenge.

 For example, let's say a retired couple age 73 has no mortgage, low out-of-pocket medical expenses, and take the maximum \$10,000 in property tax (SALT) deduction.
 The only remaining itemized deduction they can take is Gifts to Charity.
-In this situation, their first \$20,700 of charitable donations are not deductible, as the total is below their Standard Deduction.
-If they are in the 22 percent Federal marginal tax bracket, they are losing a \$4,554 reduction of their taxes for 2023.
+In this situation, their first \$20,750 of charitable donations are not deductible, as the total is below their Standard Deduction.
+If they are in the 22 percent Federal marginal tax bracket, they are losing a \$4,565 reduction of their taxes for 2024.